-The next morning, we enjoyed our breakfast at base (our host provided local pastries, coffee and bread rolls) before walking to the end of our street to find this hidden local swimming and snorkelling haven aka: Punta di Pioppeto.
-The entry and exit was a little dicey (now we understand fully why everyone wears those rubber reef shoes), but once we were in – it was magical.
-The water is crystal clear, lovely and warm and best of all, there are just four of us basking in the morning sun and sea.
+The next morning, we enjoyed our breakfast at base.
+Thankfully our host provided local pastries, coffee and bread rolls).
+All before walking to the end of our street to find this hidden local swimming and snorkelling haven aka: Punta di Pioppeto.
+The entry and exit was a little dicey (now we understand fully why everyone wears those rubber reef shoes).
+But once we were in – it was magical.
+The water is crystal clear, lovely and warm and best of all: there are just four of us basking in the morning sun and sea.

 From here, we decided to walk to the other side of the island, not without Moo wasting two hours trying to get his haircut (note to self: no-one is in a rush here, it is truly island time) he left, fed up, and long haired.

 I was desperate to keep finding the hidden swimming spots on the island and once again have Penny to thank for this one called Seno del Carbogno.
 I made my way here (not without difficulty, finding the right path) whilst waiting for Moo.
 The path along the way was literally a moveable feast.
-I passed a fig tree, an olive tree, blackberry trees and without uncertainty there was a lemon tree too (if there were a word for the land, it would be citrus, there are lemons everywhere – as big as your head!)
+I passed a fig tree, an olive tree, blackberry trees and without uncertainty there was a lemon tree too.
+If there were a word for the island, it would be citrus, there are lemons everywhere – as big as your head!

 Before too long, it was too hot and our stomachs were ever so slightly empty.
 We walked to find lunch along the Corricella marina, where we found Fuego restaurant.
 We shared a mezzi paccheri with swordfish, aubergines, cherry tomatoes and mint and the stuffed ravioli with prawns (below).
 I think you can guess how it went… no? want me to explain?
 Okay!
 It was pure (kid in a lollie shop) joy.

-After lunch we walk on to Punta Lingua for an afternoon swim, but instead found ourselves beached on the sand – completely void of energy for swimming – preferring to read on the sand instead of wading in for our final dip of the day.
+After lunch we walk on to Punta Lingua for an afternoon swim.
+Instead found ourselves beached on the sand.
+Completely void of energy for swimming.
+Preferring to read on the sand instead of wading in for our final dip of the day.